Nurture, Cherish, Succeed

 Our School Day.

-Children are welcomed into school from 8:45am and gates close at 8.55am.
+Children are welcomed into school from 8:45am and gates close at 8.55am when the register is taken.
 Children arriving after 8.55am are registered as LATE.
 Children arriving after 9.15am will receive an unauthorised absence mark on their register.

 It is vital that pupils attend school, on time, every day in order to gain the greatest benefit from their education and reach their full potential.